TimothyCorrado/mini-soc-detection-lab/evidence/day01/day01-log-setup.md

 ✔ Baseline events captured
 ✔ Evidence saved to repo structure

+---

+# 🎉 Day 1 Status: Completed
+Windows telemetry sources successfully enabled and validated.
+All required evidence has been collected and stored under `/evidence/day01/`.
-System is fully ready for Day 2 log parsing and detection engineering.
+This baseline will be used for Day 2 log parsing, enrichment, and early detection engineering.

 ---